-The goal of Gallery A and The Art Lab is to foster and support a thriving arts community.
-Programs provide accessible opportunities for artists and arts communities to present and discuss artwork, collaborate, share ideas and be inspired.
-They are designed to be artist-driven, self-guided and flexible.
+The goal of Gallery A and Art Lab is to serve the arts community as an accessible professional development opportunity for artists and curators.
+Programs provide a platform to individuals and communities wishing to present and discuss artwork, share ideas, collaborate, find encouragement and boost inspiration.
+They are artist-driven, self-guided and flexible.

-Unlike the rest of The Robert McLaughlin Gallery, these spaces are not curated – instead artists may apply to use these spaces through a competitive process and applications are selected by a committee of artists from the Durham Region.
+Unlike the rest of The Robert McLaughlin Gallery, these spaces are not curated by the gallery.
+Instead, artists apply through a competitive process and applications are selected by a committee of previous participants from the Durham Region.
 Priority is given to underrepresented artists and projects that encourage experimentation, collaboration and align with the RMG’s Statement of Purpose.

 Programs are divided into three main categories: Learn, Explore, and Present